Which OpenVPN clients to use and how to install them

 apt-get install openvpn

-Once it’s installed, you can copy the configuration files we have sent you from Stackscale in the /etc/openvpn directory.
+Once it is installed, you can copy the configuration files we have sent you from Stackscale in the /etc/openvpn directory.
 Modify the auth.txt file according to the configured user (the example is done with the “admin” user).
 After completing these steps, you only need to restart the OpenVPN service and Stackscale’s VPN will be ready to use.

 How to install OpenVPN on Windows